oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 * **Duplicate:** Click on a notebook row to select it , and click **Duplicate.** This creates a copy of a notebook, and the duplicate copy of the is listed on the Notebooks page with the suffix `_1` in the notebook name.
 * **Save as Template:** To save a notebook as a template, select the notebook and click **Save as Template.** In the Save as Template dialog, you can define the location of the template to save it in Personal or Shared under Templates.
 * **Import:** To import a notebook, click **Import.** The following notebook formats are supported for import - ``.json`` , ``.zpln`` (Zeppelin notebook), ``.ipynb`` (Jupyter notebook) and ``.dsnb`` (native).
 Select the project and workspace in which to import the notebook.
-* **Export:** To export a notebook, click **Export.** You can export Notebooks Early Adopter in the `.dsnb` format, Zeppelin format (`.json` ) file and in Jupyter format (`.ipynb`), and later import them in to the same or a different environment.
+* **Export:** To export a notebook, click **Export.** You can export Noteboooks in the `.dsnb` format, Zeppelin format (`.json` ) file and in Jupyter format (`.ipynb`), and later import them in to the same or a different environment.
 You can also export the notebook in HTML format, and optionally exclude paragraph code, results, and timestamps.
 * **Version:** To create versions of a notebook, select it and click **Version.** The Versions page for that particular notebook opens.
 Here, you can create a new version of the notebook by clicking **+Version.** The Create Version dialog opens.
 Enter a name of the notebook version, a description, and click **OK.** The new version of the notebook gets created by the same name with a suffix `_2` for the second version.
 For subsequent versions, suffix (number) increments by one.
 To revert to an older version by clicking Revert Version.
 You also have the option to delete any version of the notebook.
-Click **Back to Notebooks** to go to the OML Notebooks EA (Early Adopter) page.
+Click **Back to Notebooks** to go to the OML Notebooks page.

 ## Task 3: Create a notebook and define paragraphs using the md, SQL, PL/SQL, Python, and R Interpreters